 This property has numerous walking trails and is part of the High School cross country course.
 We are now seeking funds to maintain, improve and map the trails.
 Trails link all three of Monson’s public schools to the quarry railroad system and the old trolley line, which ran through what is now Quaboag Country Club, and to town property on Bunyan Road.
 Monson’s Open Space and Recreation Plan indicates this parcel is part of a greenway trail network with options to connect with the Monson Developmental Center lands that were designated as protected open space.

-YOU CAN DONATE TO THE FLYNT QUARRY FUND NOW USING THE NETWORK FOR GOOD
+DONATE TO THE FLYNT QUARRY STEWARDSHIP FUND USING THE NETWORK FOR GOOD